On the $q$-Enumeration of Barely Set-Valued Tableaux and Plane Partitions: Introduction and statement of results

 \subsection{Acknowledgements}

 The first author was supported by \emph{National Science Foundation} grant \#1802920.
-The second and third author have been funded by \emph{Swedish Research Council}, grant 2018-05218.
+The second and third author were funded by \emph{Swedish Research Council} grant 2018-05218.
 We thank the organizers of the 2020 Banff International Research Stations (BIRS) online workshop on Dynamical Algebraic Combinatorics for giving us a chance to collaborate.
-In particular, we thank Jim Propp and the other authors of~\cite{defant2021homomesy} because this project ultimately grew out of the investigation of ``$q$-rowmotion,'' which he initiated and which is carried out in that paper.
+In particular, we thank Jim Propp and the other authors of~\cite{defant2021homomesy}, because this project ultimately grew out of the investigation of ``$q$-rowmotion,'' which he initiated and which is carried out in that paper.
+Finally, we thank the anonymous referees for their careful reading of our paper and useful comments which improved the exposition.